 When is the best time for inshore fishing?

 Inshore fishing offers year around fishing opportunities with redfish being the primary target.
-Perhaps the best time of year inshore fishing is in the fall when all of our inshore gamefish are actively feeding.
+Perhaps the best time of year inshore fishing is in the Fall when all of our inshore gamefish are actively feeding.
 During the coldest months of the year, redfish will school up in shallow bays and creeks where we are often able to sight fish for them in water less than a foot deep.
-As the water warms and life returns to the marsh, more species become available like flounder, trout, tripletail and black drum.
+As the water warms and life returns to the marsh, more species become available like flounder, sharks, speckled trout, tripletail and black drum.

 How many people can you carry on the inshore fishing charter?